smartdatalake/simjoin/README.md

 $ docker run -p 8090:8080 sdl/simjoin-docker:latest --service
 ```

-Once the service is launched, requests can be sent as mentioned above in order to create, manage, and query instances of SimSearch against data source(s).
+Once the service is launched, requests can be sent as mentioned above in order to create, manage, and query instances of SimJoin against data source(s).

 ## License